ONSdigital/software-engineer-community/standards/github.md

 #### Managing movers/leavers/joiners

-If an individual leaves ONS then the **Technical Lead** should also remove them from the ONSDigital organisation.
+If an individual leaves ONS then the **Technical Lead** should also remove them from the ONSdigital organisation.

 - **Audit** - GitHub audits joiners and leavers via the audit log.